 John Bailey is a nonresident senior fellow at the American Enterprise Institute (AEI) and an advisor to the Walton Family Foundation.
 His experience has spanned government, philanthropy, and the private sector working on a range of issues including technology, immigration, COVID-19 response, the future of work and economic mobility.
-Bailey previously served as special assistant to the President for domestic policy at the White House from 2007 to January 2009, Deputy Policy Director to the U.S. Secretary of Commerce, Director of Educational Technology at the U.S. Department of Education and as Vice President for Policy for Governor Jeb Bush’s Foundation for Excellence in Education.
-Bailey is a Pahara-Aspen Institute Fellow, a member of the Aspen Global Leadership Network and an alumnus of the American Council on Germany Young Leaders Program.
+Bailey previously served as special assistant to the President for domestic policy at the White House, Deputy Policy Director to the U.S. Secretary of Commerce, and as Vice President for Policy for Governor Jeb Bush’s Foundation for Excellence in Education.

 Samuel Hammond is the Director of Poverty and Welfare Policy at the Niskanen Center.
 His commentary has been published in the Atlantic, the National Review, and the American Conservative.
-He has also been featured in New York Magazine, the Wall Street Journal, the Washington Post, Vox, and Slate.
 He previously worked as an economist for the Government of Canada specializing in rural economic development, and as a graduate research fellow for the Mercatus Center at George Mason University.
 His research focuses on the effectiveness of cash transfers in alleviating poverty, and how free markets can be complemented by robust systems of social insurance.